 “I am confident the city of Tianjin will benefit significantly in the fight against type 2 diabetes by participating in Cities Changing Diabetes” said Mr. Xiong Zhi, Secretary General of the Tianjin Medical Association.

-Lars Rebien Sørensen, chief executive officer of Novo Nordisk welcomed the global leadership the city of Tianjin shows in the fight against urban diabetes: “It is my hope that by working in partnership through Cities Changing Diabetes, we can complement and support the city’s objective to reduce the growing type 2 diabetes burden and tackle this urgent problem”.
+Lars Rebien Sørensen, former chief executive officer of Novo Nordisk welcomed the global leadership the city of Tianjin shows in the fight against urban diabetes: “It is my hope that by working in partnership through Cities Changing Diabetes, we can complement and support the city’s objective to reduce the growing type 2 diabetes burden and tackle this urgent problem”.

 Various insights into vulnerability for type 2 diabetes and diabetes-related complications have emerged from the research, the most important of which are highlighted below.